POSITION TITLE: Step Up School Success Advocate

 OTHER SKILLS & ABILITIES

-Must successfully pass the Oregon Department of Education fingerprint-based criminal history verification background check.
-Background checks are provided through Open School and Portland Public Schools partnership at no cost to employees.
+Must successfully pass Oregon Department of Education fingerprint-based criminal history verification background check.
+Background checks are provided through Open School and Portland Public Schools partnership at no cost to employee.

 Must attend Open School training and professional development workshops and activities.
 Must be able to position yourself as a learner and be willing to work with youth from a strength-based approach.

 Must have a valid current driver’s license.
-First Aid/CPR certified preferred and can be provided by Open School.
+First Aid/CPR certified preferred and can be provided by Step Up.